Hyderabad Queer Pride: 2014

 The second Hyderabad queer pride was held on 23 February 2014, flagged off by actress Lakshmi Manchu and ended at Shilpa Kala Vedika.
 There were difficulties with the march, which was stopped by the police 10 minutes after its start and resumed after proper documents were checked.

 2015

 The third Hyderabad, and the first Telangana, queer pride was held on 8 February 2015.
 The march was renamed Queer Swabhimana Pride, where 'swabhimana' stands for self-respect.
 Mobilised by the Telangana Transgender and Hijra Association, the march drew its energy from the murder of Pravallika, a hijra sex worker with an MBA, the previous month, and saw attendance of transgender men and women from the working class.
-The march which was held from Gowshala in Kavadiguda to Indira Park, was steeped in cultural expressions of Telangana as Bathukamma and Potharaju, which are part of Bonalu festivities, made their appearance in the event.
+The march which was held from Gowshala in Kavadiguda to Indira Park, was steeped in cultural expressions of Telangana as Bathukamma and Pothuraju, which are part of Bonalu festivities, made their appearance in the event.
 The Dalit rights activist Kancha Ilaiah was also present and delivered a speech on the necessity of the Constitution to protect the rights of the citizens irrespective of their identities.